-The following is a list of tips for working with the 1st/2nd Mobile WAN Configuration form:
+The following list contains tips for working with the Mobile WAN configuration form:

 - If the MTU size is set incorrectly, then the router will not exceed the data transfer.
 If the MTU value is set too low, more frequent fragmentation of data will occur.
 More frequent fragmentation will mean a higher overhead and also the possibility of packet damage during defragmentation.
 In contrast, a higher MTU value can cause the network to drop the packet. - If the IP address field is left blank, when the router establishes a connection, the mobile network carrier will automatically assign an IP address.
 If you assign an IP address manually, then the router will access the network quicker. - If the APN field is left blank, then the router automatically selects the APN using the IMSI code of the SIM card.
-If the PLMN (operator number format) is not in the APN list, then the router will use the default APN "internet".
+If the PLMN (operator number format) is not in the APN list, then the router uses the default APN "internet".
+If AT&T carrier network is detected, "phone" is used as default APN.
 The mobile network carrier defines the APN. - If you enter the word blank in the APN field, then the router interprets the APN as blank.